kandlinf/agennt/README.md

 Its content can be altered by the user and used alternatively.

 ## Command Line Interface
 AGeNNT provides an additional CLI.

-See the [command line reference](cli.md) for documentation.
+###Create a new project
+'''
+agennt --create --project Test
+'''